setinski/Information-Set-Decoding-Analysis/README.md

 ## Project's dependencies

 Before building and/or running the project, one needs to:
-1. [Download](https://www.boost.org/users/download/) **Boost** set of libraries and extract the archive:
-The path to your extracted folder will be your BOOST_DIR path.
+1. [Download](https://www.boost.org/users/download/) **Boost** set of libraries and extract the archive: the path to your extracted folder will be your BOOST_DIR path.
 2. [Download](https://www.mosek.com/downloads/) and [install](https://docs.mosek.com/9.2/cxxfusion/install-interface.html#testing-the-installation-and-compiling-examples) **MOSEK** software package.